PhilRW/blog/content/post/2026-02-28-metal-arc-ligandro.md

 So for now I just have to hope that it gets a word or two right enough that I can get a notification and tune in myself to figure out what is going on.
 This is probably why [Watch Duty](https://app.watchduty.org/) is a little slow to respond, but they are very accurate: they are staffed by real humans who have listened to countless hours of radio traffic.

 The human brain is very adaptable.
 The computer "brain" is not.

 ---

+P.S.
+Anyone who is interested can watch these near-real-time so-called "transcriptions" [here](https://matrix.to/#/#scanner-boco-fire:matrix.rosenberg-watt.com).

+---